- Track, album, and playlist titles

 - Select the language of your podcast.

-- Select the Upload defaults that you want.
-You can override these default settings on the edit page of any track.
+- Select the Upload default settings that you want.
+You can override these settings on the edit page of any track.
 If you intend to primarily upload podcasts, enable the RSS feed setting.

 (Optional) Adjust more content settings

 - Custom feed title: Display a longer podcast title in your RSS feed.
 If you leave the custom feed title blank, your SoundCloud display name will be used instead.